North Shore Community School Food Service

 Meal and Milk Substitutions for Medical or Special Dietary Reasons:

-As a sponsoring authority of USDA nutrition programs, NSCS is required to provide substitutions or modifications of menu items for participants with disabilities.
+As a sponsoring authority of USDA nutrition programs, NSCS is required to provide substitutions medical or other special dietary reason.
 Participants requiring changes must provide a signed statement from a licensed physician.
 Complete information on special dietary needs can be obtained from the food service department.

 Kitchen Rental: